Lu'an Heicha

 | /

-This is an aged tea, or heicha, with a unique, complex flavor and smooth texture.
+This is a fermented tea, or type of heicha, with a unique, complex flavor and smooth texture.
 Made in Anhui Province, it has gone through wu doi, a pile-fermentation process, and was packed inside a woven bamboo basket in 2004.
 The sweet, tangy fragrance leads to notes of tobacco and earth, which mellow into a taste somewhere between a black tea and a shu pu-erh.

 The jet-black leaves can be infused similarly to a pu-erh: after a quick initial rinse, steep several times in water just off a boil.